ArthurKun21/compose-overlay-window/app-service-hilt/Readme.md

 ![compose-floating-window](https://github.com/user-attachments/assets/2201f599-137d-48ba-8c79-66eb86461fa3)

 Note:
-- Service is not aware of the App's theme colors.
-There is a need to pass the Default Themeing in this app's case `ComposeFloatingWindowTheme` and you can decide if you'll changed it to fix theme or use preference to update the theme
+- The service is not aware of the app's theme colors.
+To fix this, you need to pass the default theme, which is ComposeFloatingWindowTheme in this app.
+You can then decide whether to modify this theme directly or use preferences to allow users to dynamically update the theme.

 ```kotlin
 val darkMode by model.darkMode.collectAsStateWithLifecycle(false)